-the agents can take out loans at interest (I_t), buy the underlying asset in the spot market (storing it if needed) and simultaneously sell future contracts for the asset in the derivatives market with the same maturity as the loan.
+The basic idea behind equation (1) is that market participants who want an asset at t+1 (or the earnings tied to it) can buy the asset at moment t in the spot market and incur the storage and opportunity costs or, alternatively, buy the asset in the futures market, forming a long position and receiving the asset (or the equivalent earnings) when the contract expires.
+When these two forms are not equivalent, there is room for agent arbitrage.
+Thus, the relationship of prices given by equation (1) between the spot and futures market is a condition that makes agent arbitrage impossible.
+On the other hand, when there is disequilibrium and the futures price is higher than the spot prices and the other parameters, as in equation (2), the agents can take out loans at interest ( $I_t$ ), buy the underlying asset in the spot market (storing it if needed), and simultaneously sell future contracts for the asset in the derivatives market with the same maturity as the loan.
 The final effect of this operation is an increase in spot price resulting from buyer pressure in this market and the reduction in the futures prices resulting from seller pressure in the futures market in the direction of equilibrium represented by equation (1).
 For the arbitrator, there is no price risk since the asset purchased in the spot market is hedged by the sale of the same asset in the futures market.
-In other words, the sale of the asset's futures contract compensates the gains or losses resulting from asset price variation in the spot market, gains from asset yields in the spot market (Q_t), interest rate (I_t) and carrying cost (C_t).
-And a gain from arbitrage results from this operation.28 In the opposite case, with lower futures process, the arbitrators sell the asset in the spot market and buy futures contracts of the same.
+In other words, the sale of the asset's futures contract compensates the gains or losses resulting from asset price variation in the spot market, gains from asset yields in the spot market ( $Q_t$ ), interest rate ( $I_t$ ), and carrying cost ( $C_t$ ).
+And a gain from arbitrage results from this operation.
+In the opposite case, with lower futures prices, the arbitrators sell the asset in the spot market and buy futures contracts of the same.
 While disequilibrium remains, there will be the possibility of risk-free gains.
-Thus, the arbitrators can engage in this type of operation until disequilibrium is corrected and equation (1) is verified.29
+Thus, the arbitrators can engage in this type of operation until disequilibrium is corrected and equation (1) is verified.